extendedmind/neo4j-scala/README.md

 ##Transaction Wrapping

 Transactions are wrapped by withTx.
-After leaving the "scope" success is called (or rollback if an exception is raised):
+After leaving the "scope" success is called (or rollback if an exception is raised or Left is returned):

 ```scala
 withTx {